 AI is everywhere these days, from chatbots helping you reset passwords to systems that prevent server crashes.
 But not all AI is the same.
-Two types dominate IT support conversations: Generative AI and Predictive AI.
+In fact, two types dominate today’s IT support conversations: predictive AI vs. generative AI.
 Knowing the difference can save your team time, money, and headaches.

 Think of predictive AI as a forecasting tool.
 It looks at historical data to predict what might happen next.